persts/DotDotGoose/doc/source/main.rst

 The working directory is automatically set when you,

     1. Load an existing project file, or
-    2. Drag the first image(s) into the Image Display component.
+    2. Drag the first image(s) into the Image Display component, or
+    3. Drag a folder of images into the Image Display component.

 For example, if you start a new counting project by dragging in IMG_0007.JPG (Fig 2) **Survey 1** will become the working directory.
+You can also start a new counting project by dragging in the folder **Survey 1**.
 Attempting use an image from any other location other than **Survey 1** will result in an error message until your restart DotDotGoose or press the reset button.

 Image Formats
 =============